Maryvale Solar & Energy Storage Project

 About the Maryvale Solar Project

-Construction of the Project will consist of up to 400,000 PV panels, installed on a single axis tracker system in arrays.
-The Project will also install a Battery Energy Storage System (BESS), consisting of approximately 122 `shipping container' style buildings housing batteries distributed across the site.
+Construction of the project will consist of up to 400,000 PV panels, installed on a single axis tracker system in arrays.
+The project will also install a Battery Energy Storage System (BESS), consisting of approximately 122 `shipping container' style buildings housing batteries distributed across the site.

 • 360